Guide

 Once you know who and where you want to treat, it’s time to think about the how.
 What kind of equipment will you need to provide exceptional care for your patients?
 Before you become overwhelmed by the mere thought of such a large purchase, consider this advice from PT and clinic owner Jack Sparacio’s post on opening an outpatient private practice for less than $8,000: “Buying equipment for your office does not need to break the bank.
 And with the Internet, you can quickly compare prices to save significant amounts of money.”
 So, before you drop thousands of dollars on expensive equipment—or make any other major purchases for your practice—heed the following advice:

 • Do more with less.
 If you’re practical and resourceful, you can find alternative ways to meet your therapy equipment needs.
-Sparacio explains, “when designing an exercise program for a patient, they are not going to have access to that expensive exercise equipment at home.
+Sparacio explains, “When designing an exercise program for a patient, they are not going to have access to that expensive exercise equipment at home.
 Giving them exercises in your office utilizing sport cords and resistance bands ensures that those exercises are reproducible and practical in a home environment.”

 • Consider renting.
 Instead of doubling down on a costly machine, therapy business owners may find that leasing is preferable to buying outright.
 It gives you the ability to use the latest and greatest machinery while making budget-friendly payments.